905timur/RedditCommentCleaner/README.md

 This Python script edits any Reddit comments older than a specified number of days to "." and then deletes them.
 It also provides options to delete comments with negative karma or those with specific criteria.

+If you don't want to install and configure the script locally, the alpha version of v2.0 repository is [available as a web UI here](https://papaya-pavlova-033cd8.netlify.app/).
+You still have to follow the Reddit Configurtion section below to use the web interface.

 ---

 ## **SYSTEM CONFIGURATION**